steveshogren/hugo-blog/content/post/papers-we-love-1.md

 draft=true
 +++

-*In this series I practice reading whitepapers by following a modified set of steps outlined in the guide: [How to read and understand a scientific paper: a guide for non-scientists](https://violentmetaphors.com/2013/08/25/how-to-read-and-understand-a-scientific-paper-2/)*
+*In this series I practice reading computer science papers by following a modified set of steps outlined in the guide: [How to read and understand a scientific paper: a guide for non-scientists](https://violentmetaphors.com/2013/08/25/how-to-read-and-understand-a-scientific-paper-2/)*

+### The Paper:
 [The Byzantine Generals Problem pdf](http://www.andrew.cmu.edu/course/15-749/READINGS/required/resilience/lamport82.pdf)

+### My Breakdown:
 * **Begin by reading the introduction, not the abstract.**

-    The introduction explains the broad problem of how to create a network of components where any number of nodes in the network may be sending conflicting and false information to the other nodes.
+    The broad problem of how to create a network of components where some nodes in the network may be sending conflicting and false information to the other nodes.
+We desire a solution where the "loyal" nodes perform the correct action.

 * **Identify the BIG QUESTION.**